 A lien waiver is a document signed in exchange for payment that waives the signer’s right to file a lien for the amount specified in the waiver.
 You can think of lien waivers as the construction industry’s version of a receipt for payment.

 Anyone furnishing materials, labor, or services to a construction project may be entitled to file a mechanics lien or bond claim in the event that they are not paid.
 But at the same time, those in charge or at “the top” of a project — such as the property owner, lender, construction manager, or general contractor — are highly motivated to finish the project successfully without any liens or bond claims being filed.

-Nevertheless, regardless of how a lien waiver is labeled, it’s important to understand these categories, and more importantly, which category applies to the lien waiver you’re being asked to sign.
+Nevertheless, regardless of how a lien waiver is labeled, it’s important to understand these waiver categories, and more importantly, which category applies to the lien waiver you’re being asked to sign.

-What Are Conditional Lien Waivers
+Conditional Lien Waivers

 The solution to this standoff is to use the “conditional” set of waivers.
 These lien waivers are signed by the receiving party and promise to “waive” the lien rights upon receipt of payment.
-When payment is received, the “condition” is satisfied, and the lien waiver is effective.
+When payment is received, the condition is satisfied, and the lien waiver is effective.

 Thus, everyone goes away happy (and paid!) and the Catch-22 situation is avoided.

-Conditional Waiver for Progress or Partial Payment
+1. Conditional Waiver for Progress or Partial Payment

 A partial conditional waiver should be used when you are expecting to receive a progress payment on the project.
 You may be expecting future payments on the project, but are looking to sign a waiver for a specific progress or partial payment that you are receiving.
 Because this is a “conditional” waiver, you may not have received the payment.
 That is okay.
 A conditional lien waiver is “conditional” on your receipt of the payment and will be invalid if payment is not ultimately received.
 If you have already received this payment in full and have the money “in hand”, then you could consider signing an “unconditional” waiver (more on unconditional waivers below).

-Conditional Waiver for Final Payment
+2. Conditional Waiver for Final Payment

-What Are Unconditional Lien Waivers?
+Unconditional Lien Waivers

 These next two categories of lien waivers are referred to as “Unconditional Waivers,” and they are much more dangerous to subcontractors and suppliers than their conditional cousins.
 Unlike conditional waivers, these unconditional lien waivers are completely effective and enforceable the instant they are signed, no matter if payment was actually received or not.

-Unconditional Waiver for Progress or Partial Payment
+3. Unconditional Waiver for Progress or Partial Payment

-This waiver should be used when you have received a progress payment on the project.
+An unconditional partial waiver should be used when you have received a progress payment on the project.
 You may be expecting future payments on the project, but are looking to sign a waiver for a specific progress or partial payment that you are receiving.
 Because this is an “unconditional” waiver, you must have actually received the payment and really have it, “in hand.”
 If you have not received the payment, if the check hasn’t yet cleared the bank, or if there is some other reason why payment might ultimately fail, this waiver should not be furnished.
 If this is the case, you may want to consider signing a “conditional” waiver since it is the safer choice.

-Unconditional Waiver for Final Payment
+4. Unconditional Waiver for Final Payment

-This waiver should be used when you have received final payment on the project.
+A final unconditional waiver should be used when you have received final payment on the project.
 After signing this unconditional lien waiver, you will not be expecting any further payments in the future, and are confirming that you have received — in hand — all payments owed to you on the project.
 Because this is an “unconditional” waiver, you must have actually received the payment.
 If you have not received the payment, if the check hasn’t yet cleared the bank, or if there is some other reason why payment might ultimately fail, this waiver should not be furnished.
 If this is the case, you may want to consider signing a “conditional” waiver.

 Your best, safest bet is to use conditional waivers whenever possible.
 Not only will you resolve the Catch-22 situation described above, but you’ll also be sure to only waive your lien rights after you actually receive payment.

-The Difference Between Lien Waivers and Lien Releases (aka “Lien Cancellations”)
+The Difference Between Lien Waivers and Lien Releases

 Here’s a big problem about lien waivers — the waiver terminology used is not standardized across the construction industry.
 Depending on where you work or whom you work with, you may hear folks calling lien waivers by another name, such as “lien release” or “waiver of lien” and many others.
 California’s lien waiver laws actually refer to it as a “Waiver and Release.”

-The Difference Between Lien Waivers and “No Lien Clauses”
+Lien Waivers vs. “No Lien Clauses”

 Unfortunately, the naming confusion does not end there.
 Another confusing concept in the world of construction payment is “no lien clauses.”